 Amway now offers XS™ CBD Cream, XS™ CBD Pro Cream and XS™ CBD Cool Spray – all of which are designed to support recovery from an active lifestyle and all of which have passed the company’s strict testing standards for safety.

 The CBD in the Amway products comes from plants grown on certified farms for industrial hemp, and each product is thoroughly tested to ensure there are no heavy metals, pesticides and other types of contamination.

 CBD is marketed in a wide variety of items, including creams, sprays and personal care products as well as food and drinks infused with CBD.
 It’s important to note that topical CBD products are the only CBD products currently allowed to be marketed and shipped across state lines in the U.S.

 That means food, drinks and supplements are not yet legal to sell in the United States.
 You may see a lot of these products online and on shelves, but that’s because the U.S. Food and Drug Administration currently uses discretion when enforcing these laws.

 Look for products that contain “full spectrum hemp extract.”
 All hemp extracts contain CBD oil, but full spectrum hemp extract is created using more parts of the hemp plant.

 When you use full spectrum extract, you get an “entourage effect,” meaning the benefit of all the other cannabinoids in the plant.
 Products that use only hemp seed oil, hulled hemp seeds or hemp seed protein do not contain CBD.

 Bottom line: It’s important to get your CBD products from a trusted company that sources its CBD oil from certified farms and conducts extensive safety testing.

-To learn more about CBD Cream and CBD Cool Spray or other XS products, visit Amway.com.
+To learn more about XS CBD Cream, XS CBD Pro Cream, XS CBD Cool Spray or other XS products, visit Amway.com.